 If the borrower wishes to terminate his policy reverse mortgage loan for whatever reason, provided that he notifies the lender within the first six months and repays in full the outstanding loan amount on the proposed repayment date, he will be given a full refund or waiver of the relevant mortgage insurance premiums.
 However, the borrower still needs to bear any accrued interest and financed fees in the outstanding loan amount and also the relevant legal fees in relation to the termination of his policy reverse mortgage loan.

 Note 2: Supporting documents are required for each lump-sum payout application.
 Other purposes not listed above may be considered on a case-by-case basis.

 Note 3: Relevant loans must be made at least 12 months before the application date of lump-sum payout.
 However, this requirement is not applicable to revolving credit facilities or credit card balances.

 In general, the higher is the death benefits of the life insurance policy, the higher will be the monthly payout amount.
 The older the borrower is at the time of loan application and the shorter is the payment term, the higher will also be the amount of the monthly payout.

-The interest rate plan the borrower chooses will also affect the amount of monthly payout.
-In general, the payout amounts offered under a fixed rate plan are higher than those under a floating rate plan.
+The mortgage plan the borrower chooses will also affect the amount of monthly payout.
+In general, the payout amounts offered under a fixed-rate mortgage plan are higher than those under a floating-rate mortgage plan.